isomerpages/sentosa-corp/guide.md

 > You can make quotes as well

-> to make multi-line quotes use the kladsjflkasdjflksajdflksadjf <br/>
+> to make multi-line quotes use the &lt;br&gt; <br/>
- lksadjflksafjdlksajflkasdflksajdflksadfjskdfjaslkdf

-> laksdjfklfajs<br>
-test if this renders as a quote
+and you will be able to make your quote

 ---